microsoft/vscode-docs/docs/java/java-linting.md

 **Editing formatter settings**

-[Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) provides a friendly UI to help the users edit the existing formatter profile.
+[Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) provides a friendly editor to help the users edit an existing formatter profile.
 You can open it in command `Java: Open Java Formatter Settings with Preview`.
 In the editor, you can change the formatter settings and preview the effects.
 After saving the current editor, the changes will be saved to the formatter profile.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-linting/formatting-editing.mp4" type="video/mp4">
 </video>

 > Note: the formatter settings editor supports only local formatter profile.
-If your workspace contains a remote formatter profile, it will help you download it in `.vscode` folder.
+If your workspace contains a remote formatter profile, it will guide you to download it in `.vscode` folder.

 When editing settings in the editor, you can preview the changes' effects in the right `Preview` panel.